 Express Plan Check for new applications is now reinstated.
 Submit your requests here.
 Learn about quicker processing opportunities.

 Stay informed about COVID-19 by visiting the City's COVID-19 Information page, the Center for Disease Control website and the County of San Diego Health and Human Services website.

-Visit sandiego.gov/dsd-email to keep up-to-date with DSD via email.
+Visit sandiego.gov/dsd-email to subscribe to receive up-to-date information from DSD via email.